 Inability to correctly digest food (pancreatic insufficiency).

-Taking pancreatin by mouth seems to improve the absorption of fat, protein and energy in people with inability to digest food properly due to cystic fibrosis, removal of the pancreas or swelling of the pancreas (pancreatitis).
+Taking pancreatin by mouth seems to improve the absorption of fat, protein, and energy in people with an inability to digest food properly due to cystic fibrosis, removal of the pancreas, or swelling of the pancreas (pancreatitis).

-Most studies evaluated pancrelipase products, which contain more lipase enzyme than normal pancreatin.
+Most studies evaluated pancrelipase products, which contain more lipase enzymes than normal pancreatin.
 The enzyme lipase helps the body break down fat.